 This brings us to our original question, can you plug a new HDMI 2.1 cable into a 1.4 port?
 It should be abundantly clear from the discussion above that you can.

-Coming back to analogy of a water pipeline.
-The data carried over the HDMI cable is analogous to water in a pipeline and the max bandwidth of the HDMI cable is analogous to the diameter of the pipe itself.
+Let’s use the analogy of a water pipeline.
+The data carried over the HDMI cable is analogous to water in a channel, and the HDMI cable’s max bandwidth is equal to the diameter of the pipe itself.

-Hence, you should have absolutely no issues when using this cable with an HDMI 1.4 port on your laptop or on your monitor.
+Hence, you should have no issues using this cable with an HDMI 1.4 port on your laptop or monitor.

 Also Read: Is HDMI Backwards Compatible?